 The biocides market in the times of Coronavirus

 The outbreak of COVID-19 significantly increased the demand for biocides such as sanitation and disinfection products for hands and surfaces.
 Some estimates anticipate demand increases as high as 600% for 2020.
 With the long-term prospects for coronavirus unclear, the biocide growth rate for the 2019 to 2025 period may be as much as 17% (CAGR).
-This demand is good news for major suppliers of hand and surface sanitizers, including 3M, Reckitt Benckiser, Gojo Industries, Henkel, Himalaya Global Holdings, Unilever, CVS Health, Ecolab, Procter & Gamble, S.C.
+This demand is good news for major suppliers of hand and surface sanitizers, including 3M, Reckitt Benckiser, Gojo Industries, Henkel, Himalaya Global Holdings, Unilever, CVS Health, Ecolab, Procter & Gamble, and S.C.
 Johnson & Son.

 The biocides market is split into two categories: products needed to combat COVID-19 and products used in areas indirectly influenced by the outbreak.
 The impact of COVID-19 on these products varied widely (see Table).